The Bankrate promise

 The forgiven debt is taxable

-While it may be a relief to have your debt settled, and possibly for less than you originally owed, you may now be on the hook with the IRS.
-That’s because forgiven debt over $600 is taxable.
-In other words, you may have to pay taxes on the difference between what you owe and what you will be paying back.
+While it may be a relief to settle your debt, and possibly for less than you originally owed, you may now be on the hook with the IRS.
+Any forgiven debt over $600 is taxable.
+So, if a debt settlement company can negotiate $10,000 worth of debt down to $7,000, you will owe taxes on the $3,000 forgiven by your creditor.

 You may owe more than when you started